WHAT WE MONITOR

 Overview

-In Social Media world there are more things functioning as trademarks than there are real registered trademarks.
-It becomes impossible to monitor such areas like social media platforms by law firms.
-We provide online solution to fix this gap.
+In the world of social media, there are more entities functioning as trademarks than there are officially registered trademarks.
+This makes it nearly impossible for law firms to monitor these areas, such as social media platforms.
+We provide an online solution to bridge this gap.

 FAQ's

-The importance of this service stems from the importance of the social media they have in presenting your brand online.
-Almost every brand has a promo on social networks and this is of course also attractive for entities that try to abuse it.
-It's important to keep track of business accounts whose names are identical to your brand name.
-Therefore, this service is critical for all business owners.
+The significance of this service arises from the crucial role social media plays in promoting your brand online.
+Almost every brand has a presence on social networks, which naturally attracts entities that seek to exploit it.
+It is vital to monitor business accounts with names identical to your brand name.
+Therefore, this service is essential for all business owners.

-Definitely yes.
-Even if you are not a brand owner, thanks to the reports of this service, you can avoid possible problems resulting from impersonation of other brands.
+Absolutely.
+Even if you are not a brand owner, the reports generated by this service can help you avoid potential issues arising from the impersonation of other brands.
 We encourage you to try our service by requesting demo access.

-After receiving the reference number, register on the web portal.
-After successful registration, the service will be activated for you.
-The first information outputs will be displayed after a few hours.
+After receiving the reference number, please register on the web portal.
+Following successful registration, the service will be activated for you.
+The initial information outputs will be displayed after a few hours.

 News